 The origin of the beans is not critical, you can get a decent espresso with almost any beans, as long as they are good quality ones.
 Obviously, they would taste totally different, depending on the provenience.
 But that is the point of single origin.

 When a roaster sells a single origin that customers love, everybody wins.
 The roaster has great sales, the customer has a great coffee.
 The problem is that the coffee is not going to be the same from batch to batch, even if it’s harvested from the same piece of land.
 So whatever great beans the farmer got last year, are different today.

-Illy Whole Coffee Beans – Brazil
+Illy Whole Coffee Beans - Ethiopia

 The master roasters from Illy are authorities in the field, and their beans are just amazing.
 However, in my eyes, the packaging is of equal importance.
 Illy coffee is packed in a pressurized can designed to stop the coffee oxidation.
-The packaging at Illy is an innovation in the field, and is probably one of the best ways to ensure freshness.
+The packaging at Illy is an innovation in the field and is probably one of the best ways to ensure freshness.

 For instance, you normally wouldn’t pull shots from Robusta beans.
 The vast majority of coffee beans on the market are different varieties of Arabica coffee.
 However, Robusta is great for making crema, and 10-20% Robusta in your blend is just perfect.
 By adding a Yemeni bean, we add some spicy pungency to the blend.
 We can then balance that pungency with a little sweetness from a Sumatran bean.
-Add some lightly roasted Ethiopian Sidamo for the fruity aftertaste, the acidity and the earthy bite.
+Add some lightly roasted Ethiopian Sidamo for the fruity aftertaste, the acidity, and the earthy bite.

 If you are so inclined, you can even make your own espresso.
 Here is a great article that explains the art of blending beans for an espresso.
 I tried it a few times, I bought green coffee from Sweet Maria's and roasted it myself.
 It was a great experience, and I plan to repeat it, though is just a hobby for me.
 My blend wasn't bad, but compared to commercial blends was just OK.
 Even my single origin roasting was decent, and I pulled great espressos from those beans.